-For more information about the endpoint for UMA configuration, see Discovering UMA Configuration in the AM User-Managed Access (UMA) 2.0 Guide.
+For more information, see Using the Well-Known UMA Endpoint in AM's User-Managed Access (UMA) 2.0 Guide.

 "wellKnownEndpoint": URI string, required if "amService" is not configured

 The URI to the well-known endpoint for this UMA authorization server.